EMAC+: Embodied Multimodal Agent for Collaborative Planning with VLM+LLM: Experiments

 \textbf{ALFWorld.} For each task in ALFWorld, the simulator integrates a visual environment, rendered by the AI2THor~\citep{Kolve2017AI2THORAI}, with a corresponding textual environment.
 The textual environment employs PDDL~\citep{Helmert2006TheFD} to translate each pixel observation from the simulator into an equivalent text-based observation, and then construct an interactive world using the TextWorld engine~\citep{Ct2018TextWorldAL}.
 The tasks within the benchmark are categorized into six types: ``Pick \& Place'', ``Clean \& Place'', ``Heat \& Place'', ``Cool \& Place'', ``Look in Light, and Pick Two Objects \& Place''.
 Each task requires an agent to execute a series of text-based actions, such as ``go to safe 1'', ``open safe 1'', or ``heat egg 1 with microwave 1'', following a predefined instruction.
 These actions involve navigating and interacting with the environment.
 A human expert might need more than 30 steps to solve a job in this benchmark that involves interacting with more than 10 objects.
 This makes it hard for an agent to plan ahead, comply with instructions, and use common sense knowledge.
 To make the comparison fair, we use the same setting as earlier work and use 134 out-of-distribution (OOD) jobs to test all of the baselines.

 \textbf{RT-1.} RT-1 has three domains.
-We train our MMA on expert data from each domain of RT-1.
+We train EMAC+ on expert data from each domain of RT-1.
 In many cases, this is a sparse amount of data per task.
 The TAMP problems require a lot of combinatorial analysis of possible plans, and many decision sequences can't be made.
-MMA must formulate strategies comprising several stages, characterized by intricate decision limits.
+EMAC+ must formulate strategies comprising several stages, characterized by intricate decision limits.
 The multi-object tabletop pushing environment is derived from the publicly accessible Language-Table dataset~\citep{Lynch2022InteractiveLT} and presents challenges due to the presence of several objects, a high cardinality of language, and intricate pushing dynamics.
-In both the TAMP and Language-Table environments, our MMA must analyze the positions of the objects.
+In both the TAMP and Language-Table environments, EMAC+ must analyze the positions of the objects.
 Merely identifying the things on the table and their approximate relationships is inadequate; a more nuanced understanding of the scene's geometry is essential for task resolution.